Clark Connors

 Connor Deutsch (born October 6, 1993), better known by his ring name Clark Connors, is an American professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of the Bullet Club stable and its War Dogs subgroup.
-In NJPW, Connors is a former 2-time IWGP Junior Heavyweight Tag Team Champions with his tag partner, Drilla Moloney.
-Also in NJPW, Connors was the winner of the 2020 Lion's Break Crown.
-Connors also makes appearances on the independent circuit, where he is a former DEFY World Champion.
+As of March 2026, he is signed to All Elite Wrestling (AEW), where he is a member of The Dogs stable and a former AEW World Trios Champion with fellow stablemates David Finlay and Gabe Kidd.
+He is also known for his time New Japan Pro-Wrestling (NJPW), where he is a former two-time IWGP Junior Heavyweight Tag Team Champion and was the winner of the 2020 Lion's Break Crown.

 Professional wrestling career

 Early career (2017-2018)

 Connors made his debut on April 15, 2017, working mainly for Canadian independent promotions such as All-Star Wrestling and West Coast Wrestling Connection.
 He also appeared for DEFY Wrestling, in his home state of Washington in the United States.

-New Japan Pro-Wrestling (2018-present)
+New Japan Pro-Wrestling (2018-2026)

 Young Lion (2018–2020)

 In 2018, Connors entered the New Japan Pro-Wrestling LA Dojo, as the first class along with Karl Fredericks and Alex Coughlin, training under Katsuyori Shibata.
 Connors made his in-ring debut beating Coughlin in a dark match at Fighting Spirit Unleashed.
 Connors visited Japan for the first time as a representative of the LA Dojo at the Young Lion Cup held in September 2019 and came third in the tournament along with Coughlin with 8 points.
 Over the next few months, Connors would lose to many New Japan wrestlers and draw to his fellow young lions, which is common for young lions during their training.
 Through New Japan's partnership's with other promotions, Connors was also able to make appearances for Ring of Honor and Revolution Pro Wrestling.

 In July and August 2019, Connors and Fredericks teamed up with Shibata's close friend Kenta in tag team matches during the G1 Climax 29 tournament, in which Kenta was competing.
 This led to a feud with young lions Ren Narita and Yota Tsuji, who were young lions training in the Japanese New Japan Dojo.
 On the final day, Connors and Fredericks defeated Narita and Tsuji in a tag team match.
 Connors returned to the US to compete in the Super-J Cup, but was defeated in the first round by T. J. Perkins.
 After the tournament, Connors began to team frequently with TJP, including in that years Super Junior Tag League, where the team finished with 2 points, with a record of 1 win and 6 losses, only beating the team of Tiger Mask and Yuya Uemura, therefore failing to advance to the tournament finals.
 On January 4, 2020, at Wrestle Kingdom 14, Connors, Fredericks, Coughlin and Toa Henare defeated Tencozy (Satoshi Kojima and Hiroyoshi Tenzan), Yota Tsuji and Yuya Uemura in an eight-man tag-team match.